 The responsibility of the Board of Directors of North West (the "Board") is to oversee the conduct of North West's business.
 The Board discharges its responsibilities either directly or through its committees.
 The Directors are kept informed of North West's operations at meetings of the Board and its committees, and through reports and discussions with management.

-The Board currently consists of 10 Directors.
-Gary J. Lukassen, who is currently a Director, is retiring from the Board as he has reached the mandatory retirement age of 70 years.
-North West is currently recruiting an additional Director to replace Mr. Lukassen.
-North West believes that nine to twelve Directors is appropriate for an issuer of the size of North West and believes that the range of expertise and skills on its Board facilitate Board effectiveness.
+The Board currently consists of eleven Directors.
+North West believes that eleven Directors is appropriate for an issuer of the size of North West and believes that the range of expertise and skills on its Board facilitate Board effectiveness.